 Here we will learn briefly about the Group Formation Procedures.
-And Observe the below diagrams.
-And observe the differences between the each group formation procedure.
-If you want to learn more, you can read above the links.
-I have written detailed explanation about these procedures.
+And Observe the below diagrams to know the differences between the each group formation procedure.
+Go through the above links to know about P2P Group formation procedures in detail.

-The Above diagram shows the P2P Group Formation Procedure using Negotiation Method.
+The Above diagram is P2P Group Formation Procedure using Negotiation Method.
 And this method consists of the phase “Go Negotiation” phase to decide which device will become group owner.
 Based on the handshake messages one device will become GO and other will become GC.

 ProvisioningTo allow for P2P Device configuration, P2P Devices may delay starting the Provisioning phase until the expiration of the maximum of the P2P Group Owners GO Configuration Time and the P2P Clients Client Configuration Time from the respective Configuration Timeout attributes exchanged during Group Owner Negotiation.

 Observe the below capture to see the GO Configuration Time out, this is basically the time the device need to become the GO.
 Observe the below screen capture.

 We have the Phase 1 and Phase 2 of WPS Provisioning.
 Phase 1 will have the M1 to M8 Message sequence and in M8 GO will deliver the credentials to the GC.
 In Phase 2 we have a 4-way handshake, and key will be the one that got delivered to the GC in the M8 Message.

 Observe the below frame exchanges that will happen while forming the Group.

 In Autonomous GO method once device declares itself as a group owner or any device will be joining in a already operational group, and there will not be any Negotiation Method happening.
 We don’t have negotiation phase because we already have a Group owner.

 See the below flow to know about the Autonomous Group Formation Flow.